yuvalmGS/gigaspaces-wiki-jekyll/xap97/step-four---scaling-the-hello-world-application.markdown

 **Configuring scaling to be partitioned over 2 instances, with 1 backup each**

 1. Edit the processor's  **pu.xml** configuration file located under `<GigaSpaces root>/examples/helloworld/processor/src/META-INF/spring` folder.
-1. Uncomment, or add the following SLA bean definition, which contains the deployment configuration, to the **pu.xml** file (the number-of-backups sets the number of backups +per instance+):
+1. Uncomment, or add the following SLA bean definition, which contains the deployment configuration, to the **pu.xml** file (the number-of-backups sets the number of backups per instance):

 {% highlight xml %}
 <os-sla:sla